-Douglas L. Soder is our Executive Vice President, and President of our Communications and Computing Business Unit since January 2016.
+Douglas L. Soder has served as our Executive Vice President and President of our Commercial Sector since July 2018.
+Prior to that Mr. Soder served as Executive Vice President, and President of our Communications and Computing Business Unit since January 2016.
 Prior to that Mr. Soder served as Executive Vice President and President, North America Business Unit from April 2012 until December 2015.
 Prior to that Mr. Soder served as our Executive Vice President since November 2006.
 Before joining our Company, Mr. Soder held the position of Executive Vice President for Tyco Electronics Printed Circuit Group from January 2001 until our acquisition of that company in October 2006.
 During an almost 24-year career at Tyco Electronics, Mr. Soder served in a variety of sales, sales management, and operations management positions at its AMP Incorporated and Tyco Printed Circuit Group (PCG) subsidiaries.
 From November 1996 to January 2001, Mr. Soder was Vice President of Sales and Marketing for PCG.
 Mr. Soder holds a Bachelor of Arts degree in Political Science from Dickinson College.